someobserver/recurgence/math/04-recursive-coupling/index.md

 2. Conceptual blending: the emergence of hybrid domains at the interface of recursive loops,
 3. Semantic innovation: the formation of novel conceptual structures from previously unconnected domains.

-Through these mechanisms, the tensors $R_{ijk}$ and $\chi_{ijk}$ jointly support the full spectrum of recursive phenomena, from self-reference to metaphor and analogical reasoning, within a unified mathematical framework.
+Through these mechanisms, the tensors $R_{ijk}$ and $\chi_{ijk}$ together support the full spectrum of recursive phenomena, from self-reference to metaphor and analogical reasoning, within a unified mathematical framework.

 ---